rosmo-robot/rosmo-robot.github.io/tortoise.md

 ### 2.2.2 Electronics Layer

 Now let's make the Heart of our Robot.
-The place where the blood (electrons) are pumped all over our TortoiseBot's body.
-USB module will give power to Raspberry Pi.
+The place where the blood (electrons) are pumped all over our TortoiseBot's body. the USB powerbank will give power to the motor driver and ESP32.

-Here we have the Motor Driver and the Battery Charger/ adaptor.
+Here we have the Motor Driver and the powerbank.
 Take another Chassis plate and keep the orientation the same as the previous one.
-Also have the Zio Motor Driver,  and the Data Convertor from LiDAR's box handy.
+Also have the Zio Motor Driver,  If your using one also the Data Convertor from LiDAR.
 You can disconnect the wire from LiDAR as we will attach it later.

 <img src="https://raw.githubusercontent.com/rigbetellabs/tortoisebot_docs/master/chassis/images/plate.png" width="350"/>
 <img src="https://raw.githubusercontent.com/rigbetellabs/tortoisebot_docs/master/imgs/assembly/IMG_4406.JPG" width="450"/>